 Once the light is turned on, it attracts clouds of plankton.
-The swarming plankton below you, then attracts massive Manta Rays looking for an easy meal.
+The swarming plankton below you, then attract massive Manta Rays looking for an easy meal.

 These gentle giants swim below, making enormous backflips to capture the plankton in their mouths.
 They come so close to the surface, they often bump you with their rough under bellies.

 Is it safe?
 Absolutely.
 Although the Manta Rays can be anywhere from 10 – 20 feet across and weigh up to a ton, they have no teeth, barbs, stingers, or venom.
 They simple want to inhale plankton.

 Our guide told us she had been leading this tour for years and has never once seen a shark near the Manta Rays.
 Apparently, shark don’t like plankton, Manta Rays, the lights, or the people involved in this activity. *wink*

 This was such an epic experience.
 I felt like Jacques Cousteau coming so close to these peaceful, yet enormous, animals.
 I would do this again and again!

 Island Breeze Luau – When in Hawaii you have to go to a luau.
 It’s a must!
 The traditional Hawaiian feast, Mai Tais, music, and stage show are truly something to look forward to.

 Of all the luaus we’ve attended over the years, the Island Breeze Luau at Marriott King Kamehameha’s Kona Beach Hotel is my absolute favorite.

 The show is not the grandest I’ve ever seen with flocks of dancers.
 Yet everything from the pre-show events, to the hosts, dinner, dancing quality and storyline were so well done.
 And to top it off, this was the best classic luau meal I’ve ever experienced!